saulrichardson/solstice/data/cache/Arunachalam_et_al.__2021_/extracted/document.md

 g
 thus a key vaccine target.
 Expressed as trimeric glycoproteins

-ung children and adults aged 65 and older1,2,4.
-Extra-pulmonary mplications of inﬂuenza infection constitute a further under- cognised disease burden4,5.
-Overall, such a high disease burden rries substantial social and economic cost6,7.
-Prevention of asonal inﬂuenza epidemics, as well as preparedness for future ndemics, is thus a global priority.
+oung children and adults aged 65 and older1,2,4.
+Extra-pulmonary omplications of inﬂuenza infection constitute a further under- ecognised disease burden4,5.
+Overall, such a high disease burden arries substantial social and economic cost6,7.
+Prevention of easonal inﬂuenza epidemics, as well as preparedness for future andemics, is thus a global priority.
-Inﬂuenza A subtypes H1N1 and H3N2, and inﬂuenza B lineages Yamagata and B/Victoria circulate routinely in humans and are cluded in seasonal inﬂuenza vaccines8.
-Inﬂuenza A subtypes can o give rise to highly pathogenic viruses through cross-over from imal reservoirs to humans9.
-In the past century, four novel ﬂuenza A virus strains have emerged in this way, each leading to global pandemic (H1N1 in 1918; H2N2 in 1957; H3N2 in 1968;
+Inﬂuenza A subtypes H1N1 and H3N2, and inﬂuenza B lineages /Yamagata and B/Victoria circulate routinely in humans and are ncluded in seasonal inﬂuenza vaccines8.
+Inﬂuenza A subtypes can so give rise to highly pathogenic viruses through cross-over from nimal reservoirs to humans9.
+In the past century, four novel nﬂuenza A virus strains have emerged in this way, each leading to global pandemic (H1N1 in 1918; H2N2 in 1957; H3N2 in 1968;
-d H1N1 in 2009).
-Vaccines against such strains are prepared and ockpiled as government initiatives for emergency use in tential future pandemics.
+nd H1N1 in 2009).
+Vaccines against such strains are prepared and tockpiled as government initiatives for emergency use in otential future pandemics.
 H
 l ti i
 (HA) i th